Published 12:00 IST, April 26th 2019

 Advertisement

-“As part of our ongoing commitments to privacy and security, we are making updates to our platform. se updates include removing access to a number of APIs, updating our platform policies, and regularly evaluating an app's access to user permissions.”
+“As part of our ongoing commitments to privacy and security, we are making updates to our platform.
+These updates include removing access to a number of APIs, updating our platform policies, and regularly evaluating an app's access to user permissions.”

 Advertisement